0xPoe/talks/ticdc-new-sink.slide/slides.md

 class TS as "Table Sink" #Yellow

 SN *-- TS : use
-SM *-- TS : manage
+SM *-[#FF6655]- TS : manage
-TS *-- SM : use
+TS *-[#FF6655]- SM : use

 note left of TS
   Table Sink Managed by Sink Manager and Table Sink also use Sink Manager.
-  This is a circular dependency. end note
+  ⚠️This is a circular dependency. end note

+note right of MS
+  MySQL Sink is a combination of
+  DML Sink and DDL Sink.
+  ⚠️However, only one of these is used per module. end note
 @enduml
 ```